- 1 Editor’s Choice: Winter NYC Date Ideas

 - Prepare for the crowds – When visitors come from all over the world to be part of the holiday reverie, it feels like the City is even more crowded.
 It would be best if you left yourself more time than you think you’ll need to get somewhere.
 If Citymapper (my favorite subway app) says it’ll only take 45 minutes to arrive wherever you’re going, leave an hour or so ahead of time instead.

-- Make reservations in advance – During the holidays, everyone comes to New York City to do the same activities you want to do.
+- Make reservations in advance – During the holidays, everyone comes to New York City to do the same romantic activities you want to do.
 But, there are restrictions to how many time slots or spaces are available every day.
-Make restaurant and excursion reservations in advance to guarantee that you can enjoy your date without additional stress.
+Make restaurant and excursion reservations in advance to guarantee that you can enjoy your nighttime activity in NYC without additional stress.

 - Plan a budget and stick to it – New York City is expensive, and popular sites may have surge pricing around the holidays.
 You become accustomed to the prices when you live here, but your dinner bill could create sticker shock the first few times.
 Make a budget for your vacation and stick to it.
 Take advantage of the many free activities in New York City or plan around free museum hours in NYC to help you stay within your budget.